morvai577/HackerRank2018Solutions/README.md

 ### Challenge 10
 The function gradingStudents takes an array of students' raw grades and outputs the rounded grades according to the marking scheme.

+### Challenge 11
+The function countApplesAndOranges outputs the number of apples and oranges that fall on Sam's house, based on the given context in the specifications.